Opportunity Classes at Gosford Public School

 Note: Not all high potential and gifted students will display all of these characteristics, for example, due to disability, disadvantage and/or lack of opportunity.

-Learn more about the department’s High Potential and Gifted Education Policy.
+Learn more about the department’s Inspire – High potential and gifted education Policy.

 Student opportunities and activities